ntyndall/footballstats/README.md

   - Update `DESCRIPTION` file to required version (must be > than most recent `GIT` version).
   - Run `Rscript tag.R {v#}` inside root directory `/footballstats/`.
   - Update Github with the newest tag and binary that is produced from step 2.

+## Scripts
+There are a number of useful scripts for testing and building models.
+Make sure that `redis` is running on port `6379`.

+  - In order to run the tests on a local machine, run from the root directory;
+    - `Rscript demo/run_tests.R`
+  - To rebuild one of the data models with updated information in redis, run from the root directory;    - `Rscript demo/create_nn.R`